 Revisit Paid Time Off and Family Leave

+In addition to offering time away from work with responsible screen time expectations, consider how your company talks about and manages expectations around time off.
 Look into state family leave policies and make paid and unpaid leave rules more closely meet the needs of the employees.
 Check out the Family Medical Leave Act.
 Show a little empathy and understanding to employees with family emergencies, illnesses, or child-care problems.
 An employee with a toothache needs time off to go to a dentist and get the problem treated or they will not be able to do their best work.
 A mother whose babysitter did not show up needs time off to care for her child or find an alternate childcare provider without fearing the loss of her job.

 In conclusion, when you talk to employees to discover issues and problems you’ll be able to make small changes to reduce office stress.
 Whether it’s office space, work schedules, or mismatched work tasks, employees are your best resources.
 Ask your staff to list things to improve to reduce office stress and build productivity and satisfaction.
-Lead by example by taking yearly vacations, working regular hours, getting exercise.
+Lead by example by taking yearly vacations, working regular hours, and getting exercise.
 You will be well on your way to reducing office stress and enabling a productive work environment.